Many or all companies we feature compensate us. Compensation and editorial

 Once you’ve completed the data entry, the calculator populates your new potential IBR payment.
 You will also see how that compares to your current plan and any savings you may see when making the switch.

 The calculator also generates how much more you will pay on your loans by switching to an income-based option, as well as the potential amount of forgiveness, should you qualify in the future.
-Each of these details should drive your decision on whether or not to pursue income-based repayment for your federal student loans.

-What is the Income-Based Repayment Plan?
+What is the income-based repayment plan?

 When graduation comes, repaying a substantial amount of student loan debt can feel like a burden.
 Some students find it difficult to find a job that pays a high enough salary right out of college to cover the required payments, particularly with the standard repayment plan of 10 years for federal student loans.